How Under Armour is making 100,000 masks a week to fight COVID-19

 Executives at Under Armour had heard from local hospitals about a shortage of protective gear, so the company started thinking about how it could use its resources to help.
 In a week, Under Armour turned the innovation lab in its Baltimore headquarters—known as the UA Lighthouse—into a factory that makes disposable surgical masks, face shields, and even fanny packs.

 Randy Harward, Under Armour’s senior vice president of advanced material and manufacturing innovation, was tasked with the company’s efforts to produce face masks.
 He issued a challenge to a team of 50 designers at the company: They had to come up with a mask that could be produced quickly and at scale.
 After a process of rapid prototyping and iteration, they settled on a one-piece mask that does not require any sewing.
 While mask designs vary, the typical mask involves several pieces of fabric that must be sewn together.
-By eliminating sewing from the production process, Under Armour is able to save on time and labor.
+“This design allows us to share masks with healthcare facilities quicker than we could if we had to sew them,” Harward says, in an email.

 The masks are made from a breathable, moisture-resistant fabric, which is similar to the material used for traditional surgical masks.
 (One study found that surgical masks only let in 44% of particles in the air.)
+Harward explains that the masks have two primary purposes.
+They make it harder for the wearer to touch their face, which reduces the risk of getting infected themselves.
+And given that many people don’t even realize they have the virus because they have no symptoms, the masks could reduce the spread of the virus in hospital settings.
+“Our masks act as a first level of defense, reducing virus -laden moisture and droplet spread,” Harward explains.

-Internally, Under Armour has nicknamed it the “origami mask” because the folds of the masks resemble origami.
-The fabric is large enough to cover the entire face all the way from the bridge of the nose to the space behind the ears, and is secured by a long ribbon of fabric that is tied behind the head.
+Internally, Under Armour has nicknamed its design the “origami mask” because the folds of the masks resemble origami.
+The folds are carefully positioned to adapt to the topography of the face, rising to cover the nose, cheeks, and chin.
+The fabric, which is non-wicking to prevent droplets from the wearers’ mouth from entering the air, is large enough to cover the entire face all the way from the bridge of the nose to the space behind the ears, and is secured by a long ribbon of fabric that is tied behind the head.
 This ensures a tight fit that does not create gaps around the edge of the mask.
-And thanks to carefully positioned folds, the mask is able to adapt to the topography of the face, rising to cover the nose, cheeks, and chin.
 The masks are designed to be used for a day and then thrown away.

 The company has now turned an unused section of Lighthouse into a factory to mass-produce the masks at a pace of 100,000 a week.
 The company will use its knife cutter, which is an efficient fabric-cutting machine, to slice through nearly 100 pieces of fabric at once.
 This cut fabric is then passed to a group of volunteers who will fold and prepare them for distribution.
 The masks will be sent to the University of Maryland’s medical system’s 28,000 healthcare workers and staff, who are fighting the coronavirus in Baltimore.
 Maryland is quickly becoming a hot spot, with the number of confirmed cases surging by more than 20% this week to 1,985 cases and 31 deaths.

-Under Armour is also serving other medical institutions in the area, including LifeBridge, Johns Hopkins Medicine, and MedStar.
+Under Armour is also serving other medical institutions in the area, including LifeBridge Health, Johns Hopkins Medicine, and MedStar.
 The masks will be sold to these organizations at cost.

-Pothik Chatterjee, executive director of innovation and research at LifeBridge, says that his team has been struggling to procure personal protective equipment for his hospital system.
+Pothik Chatterjee, executive director of innovation and research at LifeBridge Health, says that his team has been struggling to procure personal protective equipment for his hospital system.
 “There’s definitely price gouging happening, and there are many vendors that aren’t trustworthy,” he says.
 “It’s such a relief to have access to these masks for our workers.”

 Under Armour’s masks have not been certified by any medical organization.
 In its official statement, the company says that its masks “could provide an additional barrier against the virus to shield healthcare workers.”
 (For instance, some doctors might choose to wear it on top of an N95 mask to make the latter last longer.)